Depending on your level of cover, you might have to pay an “excess” for your hospital stay when you’re admitted.

 - The excess is paid directly to the hospital.

 - The number of times an excess is payable per calendar year varies depending on your cover.

 - Please refer to the Policy Booklet for more information about excess.

-Good news for families: If you're on a selected family cover, you won't pay an excess if one of your child dependants (up to 21 years of age) has to go to hospital.
-Before going to hospital, you should always check your cover's hospital excess.
+If you're on a selected family cover, you won't need to pay an excess if one of your kids (up to 21 years of age) has to go to hospital.
+Please call us to find out whether this applies to your family.